 Crowdsourcing and market research solutions

-Spigit is an enterprise company with clients in 170+ countries, including companies like Siemens and Campbell’s.
+Spigit is an enterprise product with clients in 170+ countries, including companies like Siemens and Campbell’s.
 I’ve included them in this category because they make a feature of allowing you to crowdsource ideas from customers, as well as employees.
 No pricing on the website.
 You need to contact the company for a demo.

 The main focus of Ideascale is crowdsourcing, rather than employee engagement.
 You customise your ‘innovation community’ and reach out for feedback.
 Their software also allows you to refine, review and implement ideas with powerful features and integrations.
 Pricing starts at $4,999 annually (with a two year subscription) and set up costs may apply.